lamisplus/Core/README.md

 2. Update other Maven application properties as required.

 ### Run Build and Install Commands
-1. Change directory to `starter-module`:
+1. Change the directory to `starter-module`:
     ```bash
     cd starter-module
     ```